An approach for computing families of multi-branch-point covers and applications for symplectic Galois groups: Theoretical background on Hurwitz spaces and universal families

 Let $G$ be a finite group, $r\ge 2$ and the set of all generating $r$-tuples in $G\setminus\{1\}$ with product 1.
 Furthermore let $\mathcal{E}_r^{in}(G)$ be the quotient of $\mathcal{E}_r(G)$ modulo conjugating the tuples simultaneously with elements of $G$.
 For any $r$-tuple $C:=(C_1,...,C_r)$ of non-trivial conjugacy classes of $G$, the {\it Nielsen class} $Ni(C)$ is defined as the set of all $(\sigma_1,...,\sigma_r)\in \mathcal{E}_r(G)$ such that for some permutation $\pi \in S_r$ it holds that $\sigma_i \in C_{\pi(i)}$ for all $i \in \{1,...,r\}$.
 The {\it straight Nielsen class} $SNi(C)$ is defined as $\{(\sigma_1,...,\sigma_r) \in \mathcal{E}_r(G) \mid \sigma_i \in C_i \text{\ for } i=1,...,r\}$.
 As above, one may also define $Ni^{in}(C)$ and $SNi^{in}(C)$.

-Elements of a given fiber under $\Psi$ are then in a natural $1$-$1$ correspondence with elements of $\mathcal{E}_r^{in}(G)$.
-Every Nielsen class $Ni^{in}(C)$ is a union of orbits under the action of the braid group (cf.\ \cite[Chapter III.1.1 and III.1.2]{MM} for a definition of the braid group and its action), and each orbit corresponds to a connected component of $\mathcal{H}^{in}_r(G)$.
-The union of all connected components corresponding to a non-empty Nielsen class $Ni^{in}(C)$ is called the (inner) {\textit{Hurwitz space}} of $C$.
+The relevance of Nielsen classes lies in the following: \begin{prop} \begin{itemize} \item[a)] Elements of $\mathcal{H}^{in}_r(G)$ with a given fiber under the branch point reference map $\Psi$ (i.e., with a given branch point set) are in a natural $1$-to-$1$ correspondence with elements of $\mathcal{E}_r^{in}(G)$.
+Every Nielsen class $Ni^{in}(C)$ is a union of orbits under the action of the (Hurwitz) braid group (cf.\ \cite[Chapter III.1.1 and III.1.2]{MM} for a definition of the braid group and its action), and each orbit corresponds to a connected component of the Hurwitz space $\mathcal{H}^{in}(C)$. \item[b)] Elements of $\mathcal{H}^{in}(C)$ in a given fiber of the map $\Psi'$ from Remark \ref{rem:reference_map} are in $1$-to-$1$ correspondence with elements of $SNi^{in}(C)$. \end{itemize} \end{prop}